-The following description of the PVH Associates Investment Plan (the "Plan") provides only general information.
+The following description of the PVH Associates Investment Plan for Residents of the Commonwealth of Puerto Rico (the "Plan") provides only general information.
 Participants should refer to the Plan Document for a more complete description of the Plan's provisions.